virtual-labs/ctnt-research-docs/docs/open-problems.md

 ## Generative AI
 Virtual Labs is seeking to integrate Generative AI into various aspects of content generation, such as summarizing content for users and generating questions based on content.
 The following series of projects will address different stages of this initiative:

+1. Build an agentic pipeline for creation of questions on a given topic and integrate it with the National Questions Repository of Virtual Labs
 1. Identify open-source Large Language Models (LLMs) suitable for fine-tuning for educational purposes.
 1. Identify LLMs pertinent to educational contexts through prompt engineering using zero-shot and few shot prompting.
 1. Identify and collect data necessary for fine-tuning and prompt engineering.